 Financial Aid Award Revisions

 Revisions to a financial aid award are sometimes required.
-If the Financial Aid Office receives additional information pertaining to a student's financial aid application, adjustments to an award are often necessary.
-If a student's award is adjusted, he or she will receive a Revised Award Letter.
+If the Student Financial Services Office receives additional information pertaining to a student's financial aid application, adjustments to an award are often necessary.
+If a student's award is adjusted, he or she will receive a revised award letter.
 Some typical reasons for award adjustments are:

 1. Enrollment change (A student drops or adds a class or classes.)
 An enrollment change affects the student's cost of attendance which often alters financial aid eligibility.

 Please note: All students must be enrolled at least half-time to receive most financial aid.
 Undergraduate half-time enrollment is defined as a minimum of 6 credit hours per semester.
 Graduate half-time enrollment is defined as a minimum of 5 credit hours per semester.
 The information below outlines the number of credits needed to be considered less than half-time, half-time, three-quarter time, or full-time status:

 - Three-quarter time: 9 to 11 credits